-All other operating revenue is recognised as revenue on an accruals basis with the exception of reinsurance rebates which are recognised on a cash basis due to the subjectivity of the calculation.
+All other operating revenue is recognised at the point in time the associated contractual performance obligations are satisfied, with the exception of reinsurance rebates which are recognised on a cash basis due to the subjectivity of the calculation.

 Reinsurance

 Reinsurance agreements provide for indemnification of the company by the reinsurer against loss or liability.
 Reinsurance income and expense are recognised separately in the Statement of Comprehensive Income when they become due and payable in accordance with the reinsurance agreement.